Cats | Accessories | Food | Health

 Best Budget

-- App scheduling at budget price
+- 1080P camera at a budget price

-We tested feeders on capacity, smart features, and reliability to land on options that genuinely suit Australian conditions.
+We compared feeders on capacity, smart features, and reliability to land on options that genuinely suit Australian conditions.
 The four picks below cover everything from keeping wet food fresh on a 30 °C afternoon to dispensing through a summer storm outage.
 Below: the five details that matter most, our comparison table, and full notes on each pick.
 (The RSPCA cat feeding guide notes cats thrive on frequent small meals — something these feeders handle easily.)
 If dogs share your home, the best automatic dog feeders in Australia is the sibling guide.

 What to look for in an automatic cat feeder